What to Do in Phuket Old Town?

 Phuket Town is a trove of little gems, and while most people hang around the tourist streets of Thalang, Dibuk and Phang Nga Roads, there are many little places to look for, whether it is for a photo, a coffee or even a lunch (this section will keep growing).

-Chair Cafe on itself is not an exceptional coffee shop, but most people don’t know there is a terrace in the back with a superb view of a mysterious hidden mansion.
-The cafe is on Yaowarat Road. (story to come soon)
+Chair Cafe Old Town on Yaowarat Road is not a great coffee shop for breakfast, but most people don’t know that there is a terrace in the back with a superb view of a mysterious hidden mansion.

 Address: 19 Yaowarad Rd, Tambon Talat Nuea, Mueang Phuket District, Phuket 83000